Geological-logo

 Contributors

-The inaugural collection of images for modern coral reefs has been generously donated by Charlie Kerans, the Department Chair and Robert K. Goldhammer Chair in Carbonate Geology in the Department of Geological Sciences, Jackson School of Geosciences, The Univeristy of Texas at Austin.
+The inaugural collection of images for modern coral reefs has been generously donated by Charlie Kerans, the Department Chair and Robert K. Goldhammer Chair in Carbonate Geology in the Department of Geological Sciences, Jackson School of Geosciences, The University of Texas at Austin.
 Charlie is a carbonate specialist.
-I first met Charlie at Carleton Univeristy in Ottawa, where we shared an office whilst both of us were undertaking Doctoral research.
+I first met Charlie at Carleton University in Ottawa, where we shared an office whilst both of us were undertaking Doctoral research.
 Both of us worked on Precambrian rocks; Charlie on carbonates.
 He hasn’t stopped looking at carbonates.

 The collections here are from Palancar Caves, and Columbia reef, Cozumel, off the Caribbean coast of Yucatan Peninsula.
 They are popular diving spots, for good reason as the images will attest.
 The water is clear and there is great diversity of reef and off-reef fauna and flora.
 It is a fantastic location to look at analogues for ancient reef systems – hard corals, soft fan corals, algae (particularly Halimeda), sponges, bryozoa, fish.